-

 Posters and fast presentations

-- Poster format can be A0 or A1 vertical, binder clips will be provided, a pdf version of your poster is asked for the proceedings, before xx May.
+- Poster format can be A0 or A1, vertical, binder clips or magnets will be provided,

-- A fast oral presentation (3-4 min) is also required, please send the files for the presentation, and pdf for the proceedings, before 13 May 2026.
+- A fast oral presentation (2 min, maximum 2 slides) is required, please send the file for the presentation (pptx, odp or pdf), and a distributable version in pdf for the proceedings, before 13 May 2026,

 We do not provide printing service, but if you want your poster to be delivered on site, you can send it to the local contact person postal address: